plues/data/docs.md

  - (TODO: add a ref to the schema)
 - `title`: The title of the module.
 - `pordnr` The id of the module in the module tree data.
+- `elective-units`: Represents the number of elective units (`type=m` [see below]) that have to be attended in order to complete the module's requirements.

 Each module is composed of several abstract units, these are generalized teaching units that are "implemented" by actual units each semester.